 Dysbiosis (Part 2)

-The questions related to the equine micro biome are vast and research is still in the early stages so I am not even scratching the surface of this fascinating topic.
-We've all heard that we should ride a horse from "back to the front."
-The more I read on the topic of the equine micro biome and dysbiosis, the more I believe that we need to start looking at feeding our horses "back to front", too.
-By overlooking dysbiosis are we inadvertently missing an opportunity to effectively treat gut related issues?
+The equine micro biome is a vast and complex topic that is still being heavily researched.
+We've all heard that we should ride a horse from "back to the front" and the more I've come to understand the equine micro biome the more I agree.
+By overlooking dysbiosis we may be inadvertently missing an opportunity to effectively treat gut related issues.

 How are pesticides and chemicals impacting the micro biome of the horse?